NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 View the results
 ----------------

-The renderer that we added generates a png image every 6 hour of model time.
+The renderer that we added generates a png image every 6 hours of model time.
-They will have been saved in ``output`` dir relative to the directory that the script was executed from, as specified in the Renderer creation.
+They will have been saved in ``output`` dir relative to the directory that the script was executed from, as specified in the ``Renderer`` creation.
-The sequence of images should show a cloud of particles moving east and spreading.
+The sequence of images should show a cloud of elements moving east and spreading.

 Save and reload model setup
 ---------------------------